 - Blend using an immersion hand blender into a smooth paste.

-- Add sugar, kasuri methi, and heavy cream and mix it well.
+- Add sugar, salt, kasuri methi, and heavy cream and mix it well.1 teaspoon Sugar, ½ teaspoon Kasuri methi, ¼ cup Heavy cream, 1 teaspoon Salt

 - Optionally allow the curry to simmer for 5 minutes on saute mode until desired consistency.

 - Add paneer and mix well.
-Turn the saute mode off.
+Turn the flame off.

-- Garnish with chopped cilantro and some heavy cream while serving.
+- Garnish with some heavy cream while serving.